OpenCommit-H/github-readme-developer-health/README.md

 # 4-3.
 Health Stats

-> This Health stats shows a week's workout stats and shows dynamic animals if you exercise hard.
+> This Health Stats shows a week's workout stats and shows dynamic animals if you exercise hard.

 Copy-paste this into your readme or other markdown editor.